Economist watching guide

 Plugins, computer use, skills, MCPs, and subagents

-For economists, skills are the highest-leverage concept in this stretch.
-Watch enough of plugins and MCPs to know what they are, then slow down when the course turns to skills.
+For economists, and really for everyone, skills are the highest-leverage agentic coding concept to learn.
+Watch enough of plugins and MCPs to know what they are, then in particular pay close attention when the course turns to skills.

 2:17:00-2:33:25